SidheshwarSarangal/searchEngine/README.md

 - Ayan
 ---
 ## Description
 The project uses the crawler to crawl over the internet and collect the links.
 The AI-filter then marks the relevant links and py=ut their title, summery, etc. Then this is pushed to mongodb.
-After this, the data pushed to mongodb is then indexed.
-I am using elastic search for this.
-The backend will run the backend to search from the indexed data and the frontend will allow the user to intect with the browser.
+After this, the data pushed to mongodb is then indexed and put into Bonsaisearch server.
+I am using elastic search.
+The backend will run to search from the indexed data stored in Bonsaisearch server(using elastic search) and the frontend will allow the user to interact with the browser.

 The project consists of 5 parts -
 - Crawler